 ON THIS PAGE: You will find information about how many people learn they have a pituitary gland tumor each year and some general survival information.
 Remember, survival rates depend on several factors.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 About 8,000 pituitary gland tumors are diagnosed in the United States each year.
 Most of these tumors are noncancerous.
 Because the pituitary gland is located next to the brain, this type of tumor is sometimes classified as a brain tumor in data collection.
 Pituitary gland tumors are more common in adults.

 People with a tumor located in the cerebellum, spinal cord and cauda equina (bundle of spinal nerves), cranial nerves, pituitary and pineal glands, and nasal cavity have higher survival rates.
 The ten-year survival rate is the percentage of people who survive at least ten years after the cancer is detected, excluding those who die from other diseases.
 The ten-year survival rate of people with a pituitary gland tumor ranges from 60% to more than 90%.